 Research and development activities are central to our business model.
 We are in the early stages of development of our product candidates.
-During the ~~nine~~three months ended ~~September 30, 2023~~March 31, 2024, our research and development expenses have increased as compared to the amounts recorded in the same period in the prior year.
-As our research and development programs progress and as we identify product candidates and initiate preclinical studies and clinical trials, including our planned SAD clinical trial to evaluate VY-TAU01, we expect research and development costs to continue to increase.
-However, at At this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of our product candidates.
+During the threesix months ended March 31, 2024June 30, 2024, our research and development expenses have increased as compared to the amounts recorded in the same period in the prior year.
+As our research and development programs progress and as we identify product candidates and initiate preclinical studies and clinical trials, including our planned SAD clinical trial to evaluate VY-TAU01, VY7523 (formerly referred to as VY-TAU01) which we initiated in the first half of 2024, we expect research and development costs to continue to increase.
+At this time, we cannot reasonably to increase.
+At this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of our product candidates.